ReadyPlayer2/BrickBreaker/README.md

 # BrickBreaker
-Brick Breaker Game in pure JavaScript.
+Brick Breaker game in pure JavaScript.
 That's right, no frameworks...(I think?!)

 A little project to learn some JavaScript and git - following this tutorial: https://www.youtube.com/watch?v=3EMxBkqC4z0